generaxion/axio-starter/README.md

 ### 5.1 Styles

-Styles are written in SASS in `/assets/styles`.
-There's five separate stylesheets that are compiled automatically to `dist/styles`.
+Styles are written in SASS.
+Global styles are found in `/assets/styles`.
+There's four separate stylesheets that are compiled automatically to `dist/styles` and enqueued to frontend.

   * `main.scss` front-end styles of website
   * `admin.scss` back-end styles for admin views